AkeruAI/akeru/README.md

+> :warning: **Warning:** This project is currently under development and most of the features mentioned below are not yet implemented.
+It is not usable in its current state.
+Please check back later for updates on the progress of this project.

 # Open Source Assistant API

 This project is an open-source alternative to OpenAI's Assistant API.
 It provides a powerful, flexible AI model for generating human-like text based on the input provided.